Safe sex means taking steps before and during sex that can prevent you from getting an infection, or from giving an infection to your partner.

 - Use only water-based lubricants.
 Oil-based or petroleum-type lubricants can cause latex to weaken and tear.

-- Polyurethane condoms are less prone to breaking than latex condoms, but cost more.
+- Polyurethane condoms are less likely to break than latex condoms, but they cost more.

 - Using condoms with nonoxynol-9 (a spermicide) may increase the chance of HIV transmission.